janis91/ocr/README.md

 ## Note
 The version 3 and earlier versions are not supported/maintained anymore by the author.
 So for asynchronous background processing please fork the repository and use the "not-maintained" branch to work on improvements.
 The author wasn't able to support it because of too much effort.
-Moreover this project is based on a webassembly port of tesseract and some in browser tools for pdf handling, which especially in case of processing PDF files leads to quite some overhead compared to tools like [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF).
-Please consider, that output files can get quite big and the process may take quite long, too.
+Moreover this project is based on a webassembly port of tesseract.
+The maintainer stopped working on PDF processing in this app and will start working on separate app for pdf handling.